 - speeding up the innovation merger – 5G and Beyond

-This project is funded by means of the Federal State NRW by the Ministry for Economic Affairs, Innovation, Digitalization and Energy (MWIDE) under the Funding ID 005-01903-0047.
+This project is funded by means of the Federal State NRW by the Ministry of Economic Affairs, Industry, Climate Action and Energy (MWIKE) under the Funding ID 005-01903-0047.

 CNI researchers receive Best Paper Award for new Open Source Network Simulator for Narrowband-Internet-of-Things (NB-IoT) Communications